languagetool-org/languagetool/languagetool-standalone/README.txt

    these sources, correcting, and adding new words in order to improve the grammar checker - SBBIC releases these changes and additions under a BSD License for the LanguageTool Project

+ Malayalam:
+ The data has been collected by Jithesh.V.S. from public sources like newspapers, magazines, and novels.
+It is made available here under GPL.

  Polish:
  The Polish data for part-of-speech tagging is from the Morfologik project, licensed on BSD (see http://morfologik.blogspot.com).